 Describes the available infrastructure for writing automated tests covering the functionality of plugins.

 Part VII — Custom Languages

 Plugins frequently extend support for existing languages, such as adding inspections to Java files.
 This section describes how to add support to the IntelliJ Platform for a new language that isn't supported by default, creating parsers, syntactic and semantic models, and all the features that build on top.

 Part VIII — Product Specific

-A lot of the functionality in the IntelliJ Platform is language and product agnostic.
+A lot of the functionalities in the IntelliJ Platform are language and product agnostic.
 For example, code inspections work the same in Java as they do in Ruby; it is just the syntax trees and semantic information that is different.
 This section describes product-specific features, such as specific project model differences and how to target them in a plugin.

 Part IX — Custom IDEs

 Documents how to use the IntelliJ Platform to create a new, custom IDE, rather than plugins to an existing product, e.g., WebStorm, or Android Studio.